open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/choiwhmarco.md

 # About Me

-**Hi all, I just graduated from coleege.
-I am staying in California for my undergraduate study.**
+**Hi all, I just graduated from college.
+I have worked on some web applications and some data science related projects.**

 ## Contact

 * __GitHub:__ [choiwhmarco](https://github.com/choiwhmarco)

+# Languages
+* Java
+* Python
+* HTML/CSS
+* JavaScript